What is the recommended minimum stopping distance for a car travelling at 50 km/h on a dry road?

 Study for the Irish Driver Theory Test.
 Study with flashcards and multiple choice questions, each question has hints and explanations.
 Get ready for your exam!

-The recommended minimum stopping distance for a car travelling at 50 km/h on a dry road is indeed 25 metres.
-This distance takes into account several factors that contribute to how quickly a vehicle can come to a complete stop, including perception time, reaction time, and braking distance.
+The recommended minimum stopping distance for a car traveling at 50 km/h on a dry road is 25 metres.
+This distance accounts for the time it takes for a driver to perceive a hazard and react to it, as well as the distance covered while the vehicle is coming to a complete stop.

 Subscribe